 Do you have an end date in mind for presenting your memoir to your family or sending it on to a publisher?
 If so, work backwards from the date and set monthly, weekly and daily writing goals.
 Be sure to include time for breaks.

 - Create an Outline

 An outline will keep you organized, focused and make editing more manageable.
 Start by identifying general categories (childhood, young adulthood, career, etc.), then add sub-categories and then sub-categories under those.
-Expect to modify the outline throughout the editing process.

 2. Gathering Content